AqwamCreates/DataPredict/docs/GameDesignMeetsMachineLearningTutorials/EngagementBasedRewardFunctionFormulaForReinforcementLearning.md

 local function calculateEngagementFromTiming(timeSinceLastAction)

-	-- Shorter times = more engaged (bounded to prevent spam)
+	-- Shorter times = more engaged (bounded to prevent spam).

 	if (timeSinceLastAction < optimalZoneMinimumInSeconds) then

-		return 0.8  -- Very engaged but possibly spammy
+		return 0.8  -- Very engaged but possibly spammy.

 	elseif (timeSinceLastAction <= optimalZoneMaximumInSeconds) then

-		return 1.0  -- Perfect engagement (thinking but not distracted)
+		return 1.0  -- Perfect engagement (thinking but not distracted).

 	else